 MBRF’s integrated suppliers are partner rural producers who raise poultry or swine following the company’s standards and technical guidelines, using their own infrastructure, while MBRF provides the animals, inputs, and specialized support.

-Since 2023, 100% of these partners have been assessed according to animal welfare requirements.
-All third parties involved, including integrated suppliers, transporters, and loading teams, must comply with the Supplier Code of Conduct, which includes specific animal welfare guidelines, and are also evaluated.
-In the event of non-compliance with public commitments or animal welfare procedures, sanctions are applied, which may include warnings, failing audits, or suspension of activities until the deviations are corrected.
-During this period, the supplier remains blocked and can only resume operations after the situation is resolved.
-When the non-compliance is considered serious, the supplier is permanently disqualified.
+Since 2023, 100% of these partners have been evaluated according to animal welfare requirements.
+All third parties involved, including integrated producers, transporters, and loading teams, must comply with the Supplier Code of Conduct, which includes specific animal welfare guidelines, and are also evaluated.

 Cattle suppliers

-We have developed a series of actions to disseminate best practices in animal welfare throughout our beef supply chain.
+We have developed a series of actions to disseminate best animal welfare practices throughout our beef supply chain.
 To engage suppliers in these efforts, we offer guidance, guidelines, and incentives.
+We also have processes in place to monitor progress in adherence to the principles we uphold.

 The main actions we have developed to engage our suppliers are: